raspberrypilearning/grow-a-dragonfly/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
+In this step, you will improve the Dragonfly's movement.
 Have you noticed that the Dragonfly 'glitches' and changes direction really fast if the mouse pointer is touching the Dragonfly?
 </div>
 <div>
 ![](images/improved-movement.png){:width="300px"}